Eunovo/ProjectJumga/README.md

 This class represents the sellers.
 They have to pay a **one-time fee** set by admins after registration before their store becomes active.
 They can **withdraw** their earnings at any time.
-Login to a sample seller accounts using these details.
+Login to sample seller accounts [here](https://pure-crag-32381.herokuapp.com/login/store) using these details.
 Nigeria
 > email: seller@email.com
 > password: password